Posted on :: Tags: , , , ,

 Now, another transformation is needed to convert Pattern<String> to Pattern<Glob>.
 In this case, we’ll need to recreate the pattern based on the rules.

 The transformation considers relativity and path_kind to generate a glob that can be added to a GlobSet.
-Note that the function is returns not a compiled Pattern<Glob>, but a Pattern<String>, because after this transformation building the glob requires Glob::new.
+Note that the function returns not a compiled Pattern<Glob>, but a Pattern<String>, because after this transformation, building the glob requires Glob::new.

 fn transform_pattern_for_glob(pattern: Pattern<String>) -> Pattern<String> {